jakeandreoli/ExplorerRestarter/README.md

 A simple C# application that offers a quick and easy way to restart the Windows Explorer process.

+## Features

+- Restart Explorer - Restarts the Windows Explorer process.
+- Move Mouse to Center of Screen - Moves the mouse cursor to the center of the screen.
+- Customizable Commands - Setup commands to run from the system tray icon.

 ## How to Use

 - Restart Explorer - `Right Control + Enter + ?`
 - Move Mouse to Center of Screen - `Right Control + Enter + ;`

-Additionally, a system tray icon is available that allows you to restart the explorer process by right-clicking on the icon and selecting the "Restart Explorer" option.
+Additionally, a system tray icon is available that allows you to restart the explorer process by either double-clicking the icon or right-clicking on the icon and selecting the "Restart Explorer" option.

 ## Motivation